jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-05-30-clean-architecture-of-uncle-bob-martin-in-aspnet-mvc-web-api.md

 <div class="small alert alert-danger" markdown="1">

-Please note that the clean architecture implementation presented in tis blog post --- an ASP.NET implementation where the Controller does not know about the Presenter --- might not be useful to softwares being built these days --- the client-server kinds of applications.
+Please note that the clean architecture implementation presented in this blog post --- an ASP.NET implementation where the Controller does not know about the Presenter --- might not be useful to softwares being built these days --- the client-server kinds of applications.

 Steven van Deursen's implementation presented [here](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-command-side-of-my-architecture/) and [here](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-query-side-of-my-architecture/) seems best for those kinds of applications.
 If you follow that implementation, there is no need for a Presenter (or an `IPresenter` interface); the Controller will be the one who will create the ViewModels.